diosvo/self-study/python/mini-social-app/mini-social-app.md

 - Layer of abstraction that sits between the database and us.
 - We can perform all database operations through traditional Python code.
 No more SQL!

+DO:

+- Instead of manually defining tables in Postgres, we can define our tables as Python models.
+- Queries can be made exclusively through Python code.
+NoSQL is necessary.

 ## 📚 References

 - [Learn section](https://fastapi.tiangolo.com/learn/) - @official-page